Mast radiator: Electrical design

 Base feed: Radio frequency power is fed to the mast by a wire attached to it, which comes from a matching network inside the "antenna tuning hut" at right.
 The brown ceramic insulator at the base keeps the mast electrically insulated from the ground.
 On the left there is an earthing switch and a spark gap for lightning protection.

-Guy lines have egg-shaped strain insulators inserted to prevent the high voltage on the mast from reaching the ground, and to break the lines into segments with non-resonant lengths.
+Guy lines have strain insulators inserted to prevent the high voltage on the mast from reaching the ground, and to break the lines into segments with non-resonant lengths.

 A single mast radiator is an omnidirectional antenna which radiates equal radio wave power in all horizontal directions.
 Mast radiators radiate vertically polarized radio waves, with most of the power emitted at low elevation angles.
 In the medium frequency (MF) and low frequency (LF) bands AM radio stations cover their listening area using ground waves, vertically polarized radio waves which travel close to the ground surface, following the contour of the terrain.
 Mast radiators make good ground wave antennas, and are the main type of transmitting antennas used by AM radio stations, as well as other radio services in the MF and LF bands.
 They also can radiate enough power at higher elevation angles for skywave (skip) radio transmission.

 Most radio stations use single masts.
 Multiple masts fed with radio current at different phases can be used to construct directional antennas, which radiate more power in specific directions than others.